andrewdempsey2018/Bare-Bones-NES-CA65-Project/README.md

 # Bare Bones NES CA65 Project

 This is a bare bones NES starter project intended as a jumping off point for NES 6502 assembly development using the CA65 assembler.
 See below for detailed code breakdown.
-This starter project does not include a mapper, see my other repository 'name here' for an MMC3 example.
+This starter project does not include a mapper, see my other repository 'MMC3 starter' for an MMC3 example.

 # Code conventions